Ampelion/ParameterSweeper/README.md

 # ParameterSweeper
 Baby's first pipeline

-This is a variant caller I wrote before I knew any when or if about python!
+This is a parameter sweep I wrote before I knew any when or if about python!

 I built it with  a lot of modified StackOverflow threads and with LLM coding  help.
 I will rewrite it with my much improved skills --and leave the og version up.